Youth leader Malema appeals expulsion from S.Africa’s ANC

 Since being elected Youth League president in 2008, Malema has stirred controversy with racially charged rhetoric.

-He has called for the nationalisation of mines and the seizure of white-owned farms.
+He has called for the the nationalisation of mines and the seizure of white-owned farms.

 Last year a court found Malema guilty of hate speech for singing a song whose lyrics mean “shoot the farmer”, referring to Afrikaners descended from the first Dutch settlers in South Africa.